- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

 Overview of issues and procedures in the design and implementation of courses for TESOL.
 Works through major steps of course design including needs and context analysis, setting of objectives, syllabus design, content specification, and evaluation.
-Prerequisite: LING 300 and LING 407, or consent of instructor.
+Prerequisite: LING 407 or consent of instructor.

 Credit Hours: 3

-- LING485 - Teaching Listening and Speaking in a Second Language
+- LING485 - Introduction to Teaching Listening and Speaking

 An introduction to current theories, principles, and techniques for teaching second language listening and speaking skills.
 Students will gain practical experience in developing meaningful listening and speaking activities/materials.
 Prerequisite: LING 407 or consent of instructor.